 The 57-year-old sheik also was convicted in a plot to assassinate Egyptian President Hosni Mubarak.

-Defendants Clement Hampton-El, 57, Victor Alvarez, 29, Tarig Elhassan, 40, and Mohammed Saleh, 39, were sentenced to 35 years in prison.
-Alvarez was portrayed during the nine-month trial as a borderline retarded man from a broken family, but the judge was unmoved.
+Defendants Victor Alvarez, 29, Tarig Elhassan, 40, and Mohammed Saleh, 39, were sentenced to 35 years in prison.
+Alvarez was portrayed during the nine-month trial as a borderline retarded man from a broken family, but Mukasey was unmoved.

 ``Forgive me if it sounds cold-hearted, but people who are killed by people with limited capacity are just as dead as people killed by geniuses,″ Mukasey said.

-Fadil Abdelgani, 33, was sentenced to 25 years in prison; his cousin, Amir Abdelgani, 35, received 30 years; and Fares Khallafalla, 33, received 30 years.
-Fadil Abdelgani was captured on videotape mixing chemicals for a potential bomb.
+Fadil Abdelgani, 33, was sentenced to 25 years in prison and Fares Khallafalla, 33, to 30 years as the first five sentencings were done in less than three hours.
+Abdelgani was captured on videotape mixing chemicals for a potential bomb.